craft-snippets/craft-named-routes/README.md

 'users/<user_id:\d+>' => ['template' => 'pages/user', 'name' => 'userRoute'],
 ```

 As you can see, we gave route name `userRoute`.
-To get URL of route in Twig template, you need to use `craft.namedRoutes.getUrl` function:
+To get URL of route in Twig template, you need to use `craft.namedRoutes.getUrl` function.
+Pass it route name and array or route tokens:

 ```
 {{craft.namedRoutes.getUrl('userRoute', {